wwasilak/northwind_test/README.md

 1. DataTransformation.malloysql - raw csv files transformed to parquet files
 2. 25DaysDaxNotebook.malloynb - model + answers

-Notebooks can be accessed using browser version of Vscode on .malloynb file (enter the file and press '.' on your keyboard).
+Notebooks can be accessed using browser version of Vscode on .malloynb or .malloysql file (enter the file and press '.' on your keyboard).

 The source to learn about Malloy language: https://malloydata.github.io/documentation/